mmazzarolo/eslint-plugin-react-app/README.md

 Use it if you need a simple and tested ESLint configuration without the need of installing a bunch of dependecies.
 It also works in React Native out of the box.

+## Disclaimer
+This project is not officially maintained (nor officially "supported") by the Create React App team.
+Let me know if you discover any issue.

 ## Setup
 1. Install it using npm: `npm install --development eslint eslint-plugin-react-app`.
 2. Extend `plugin:react-app/recommended` in your `.eslintrc`.